quadbtech/ecommerce-solution-digital-goods/README.md

 ## How to get started 🏃‍♀️⚡

 ```
-- Install Apache
+- Install XAMPP
-- Run the project in Apache
+- Run the project in XAMPP
 - Change configuration in php/config.php
 - Connect with a MySQL Database